Pi4J/pi4j.github.io/content/getting-started/minimal-example-application.md

 ### Output Pi4J Context information

 The library contains helper functions to output info about the available and used platforms and providers.
-To keep the example code clean, these are part of the "PrintInfo.java" class.
+To keep the example code clean, these are part of the `PrintInfo.java` class.
 For example to print the loaded platforms:

 ```java
 Platforms platforms = pi4j.platforms();